Earthquakes on May 1, 2026

 72.1 km1I-✓ ReviewedUSGS →

-A magnitude 3.0 earthquake was recorded 22 km WNW of Susitna, Alaska on May 1, 2026 at 19:04 UTC.
+On May 1, 2026, worldwide seismic activity registered a magnitude 3.0 earthquake 22 km WNW of Susitna, Alaska at 19:04 UTC.
 On the Modified Mercalli scale, shaking reached 1.4 — considered weak.
 A small number of nearby observers (1) submitted felt reports to the USGS.
 This was a intermediate depth earthquake, focused at 72.1 km depth.
 Geolocation places the event at 61.624°N, -150.909°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-01